 NOTE: Other lesson plans for middle and high school are provided on this web site.

-A website with a Constitution curriculum, which includes: Constitution Guide, Teaching the Constitution, Videos, Timelines, Issues, Games and Interactives, PDF Timelines, Books, PDF Lesson Plans, and iBooks.
+Students may sign up to take the Preamble Challenge on Constitution Day (a Teacher Toolkit is provide.)
+This website hosts a Constitution curriculum, which includes: Constitution Guide, Teaching the Constitution, Videos, Timelines, Issues, Games and Interactives, PDF Timelines, Books, PDF Lesson Plans, and iBooks.

 The National Archives